 Beans and certain types of nuts contain zinc, which can help improve the quality of your dog's blood.
 A healthy amount of zinc can prevent issues like dermatitis.
 Calcium and phosphorous are also beneficial.
 They can strengthen the bones and make sure that your dog's skeletal system develops properly.

 Needless to say, vitamins and minerals are an essential part of your dog's diet.
-Keep this in mind when you're shopping for the right food.
+Keep this in mind when you're shopping for the best food for your Huskies available

 Common Food Related Health Issues